turingschool/mod-0-curriculum/session5/index.md

 * Moving forward:
   * Keep up the hard work
   * Keep asking questions in your cohort channels
-  * Tim and I are still around if you need us
+  * Tim, Ellen, Bob and I are still around if you need us
-  * Capstone is due in Two weeks - check your calendar
+  * Capstone is due in Three weeks - check your calendar, and don't forget to rsvp for the study session tomorrow!

 > Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 0 prework are the ones that usually struggle for at least the first half of the mod."